| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Some over inspections are used to check the quality of work feedback and operational data.

-• Managers do spot checks to emphasise the importance of data quality.
+| Data quality and accuracy are measured and managed reactively: • Managers do spot checks to emphasise the importance of data quality.

 • Evidence exists that data quality and accuracy problem areas are addressed.